setowibowo82/tmxonbrowser/README.md

     $ ttyd -p 8080 bash
 ```
 4. Run NGROK on Termux (>>>Important<<<: "Enable your Hotspot first")
-    alternative without using hotspot, you can install vpn (run NGROK over wifi)
+    alternative without using hotspot, you can install vpn to run over wifi (must be rooted)
 ```
     $ ./ngrok http 8080
 ```